Ace0x/Heavent/GDD.md

 Since it is a _Hack and Slash_, we would hate for players to feel either slow or stuck, so we also decided to add a _dash_ mechanic with which they will be able to accelerate once in a given direction.
 This will alow players to quickly pass through enemy hordes as well as being invulnerable to damage for a brief period of time.
 This dash mechanic does have a short cooldown after its use, in order to incentivize players to use it as effectively as possible, but it can be completely recharged if the player hits an enemy with a melee weapon after doing the dash.
 This last characteristic makes recharging one's dash into a risk-reward scenario, as having your dash up allows you to avoid enemies when necessary and it makes combat fast-paced, however doing so makes you vulnerable to being hit.

 Another important mechanic within the game is _health_.
-Health points (HP) determine the player's capability to be alive, since if they reach 0 they will immediately lose the level.
-These are lost when the player gets hit by enemies, but can be regained with _healing_ in the form of health drops from enemies.
+Health Points (HP) are the metric by which we determine the player's capability to take damage, since if they reach 0 they will immediately lose the level.
+These points are lost when the player gets hit by enemies, but can be regained with _healing_ in the form of health drops from enemies.

+_Game Over_ can be achieved in one of two ways: you either lose all your HP and fail, or you defeat all bosses in the level and win.
+Whatever may be in the middle is completely up to the creator, as it functions to give players the challenge of a full dungeon-esque structure, or to build them up to the task of defeating the bosses via weaponry.

 Lastly, spells are this game's form of projectile weaponry.
 It is to be noted that they do require ammunition in the form of _Faith_, a meter, similar to the HP one, that determines how many times spells can be fired before needing to recharge.
 Some spells require more Faith Points (FP) to use than others, so one's FP will be drained quickly when using them.
 FP is recovered in only one way: by striking enemies with melee weapons, which requires the player to get close to the enemies and risk getting hit.